nesfit/domainradar-infra/pipeline-all-in-one/README.md

 # All-in-one Kafka & Pipeline

-This folder contains a Docker Compose setup for an all-in-one testing environment with a Kafka cluster using encrypted communication, the collectors, the extractor and the classifier.
+This folder contains a Docker Compose setup for an all-in-one testing environment.
+It includes a Kafka cluster using encrypted communication, the pipeline components (collectors, extractorm classifier), a PostgreSQL database, a MongoDB database, Kafka Connect configured to push data to them, and a web UI.

 Two Compose files are included: the default [*docker-compose-yml*](./docker-compose.yml) for a single-broker setup, and [*cluster.docker-compose.yml*](./cluster.docker-compose.yml) for a two-brokers setup.

-A Kafka web UI is also included.
-By default, it is exposed on port 9980 (i.e. accessible via http://localhost:9980) and no authentication is used.
+By default, the web UI is exposed on port 9980 (i.e. accessible via http://localhost:9980) and no authentication is used.

 ## Preparation